 The big bosses, the captains of the ship – the buck stops with you.
 Now wouldn’t that be a dream?
 Now, back to reality.
 The reality is that founders are the ones who answer to everyone.

 “People have this vision of being the CEO of a company they started and being on top of the pyramid.
 Some people are motivated by that, but that’s not at all what it’s like.
 What it’s really like: everyone else is your boss – all of your employees, customers, partners, users, media are your boss.
 I’ve never had more bosses and needed to account for more people today.
 The life of most CEOs is reporting to everyone else, at least that’s what it feels like to me and most CEOs I know.
 If you want to exercise power and authority over people, join the military or go into politics.
 Don’t be an entrepreneur”.

 Phil Libin, Founder of Evernote.

-Founders in startups require the skills of UN diplomat.
+Founders in startups require the skills of UN diplomats.
 They need to be understanding of employees’ mid-morning starts and give props for their Sunday night sprints.
-They need to gently advise investors that their ‘ideas’ on marketing will be shelved for the time-being and they must beg the coveted coders not to take their holidays accrued 2 months holiday at once.
+They need to gently advise investors that their ‘ideas’ on marketing will be shelved for the time being and they must beg the coveted coders not to take their holidays accrued 2 months holiday at once.

 One thing that a founder must have is passion.
-That passion and enthusiasm is what permeates through the company.
+That passion and enthusiasm are what permeate through the company.
 You are responsible and you’re a leader.